stoyef/MA_thesis/README.md

 ## ToDo Theory
 - [ ] Literature overview

+      - How should I view Markov switching models?
+Cappe et al (2005) say, Markov switching models are a generalization of HMMs.
+This would make my model a Markov switching model and not an HMM...
       - HMMs in general $\to$ Origins of HMMs
       - Markov switching regression
       - Markov switching autoregression